reslp/iqtreeGUI/README.md

 This repository contains source code and executables for a graphical user interface for [IQ-TREE](http://www.iqtree.org).

 __Note:__ There is a proplem with iqtreeGUI on MacOS Mojave (10.14).
 Buttons don't appear at all or without labels (although they are there and work).
 The problem is the underlying Tk framework I am using to create the GUI.
 I am aware of the problem and a fix is incoming.
 As a workaround you can resize the affected window slightly and all buttons should re-appear.
+This bug only seems to appear in the pre-compiled version.

 Description